chaotic-systems/orbithunter/docs/user_guide_subclassing.md

 If LSTSQ is desired to be used:

-Jacobian : (requires matrix representations of operators in spatiotemporal_mapping, or at least that is probably the easiest manner of construction)
+jacobian : (requires matrix representations of operators in dae, or at least that is probably the easiest manner of construction)